scm-manager/website/content/posts/2022-01-21-scm-manager-2-30-0/index.md

 ## Compare
 Another code related feature we have added is 'Compare'.
-You can now compare diffs and changesets between two branches, tags or revisions.
+You can now create diffs and list changesets between two branches, tags or revisions.
 This function can be found on the branch/tag detail page and at the top of the source viewer.

 Note: For revisions you can use the shortened version, but it must be a unique identifier.